mobingi/alm/docs/markdown/alm-agent/getting-started.md

 ```

 ### Verifying the Installation {#verifying-the-installation}
-After installing Alm-agent, verify the installation worked and checking that `almagent` is available.
+After installing ALM-agent, verify the installation worked and checking that `almagent` is available.

 By executing `alm-agent` you should see the help output similar to this: